astronomer/astro-docs/enterprise/next/06_manage-astronomer/02_manage-platform-users.md

       emailConfirmation: false # If you wish to also disable other SMTP-dependent features
 ```

-An example `config.yaml` would look like:
+An example `config.yaml` file would look like:

 ```
 global: